Bowcombe: Geography

 The hamlet gives its name to the nearby Bowcombe Down and 2000-acre Bowcombe View Shooting Ground.
 The down is home to a listed historical site that contains a Bronze Age barrow and an Anglo-Saxon cemetery.

 History

 Bowcombe was mentioned in Domesday Book at the time it had 60 households, which was very large for a settlement at the time, with a total value of £20 in 1066.
+It was the name of a Hundred, with meetings being held there.

 In 1870–72 John Marius said of the village in the Imperial Gazetteer "Bowcombe vale, around it, formerly displayed much beauty, but has suffered by destruction of its wood."
 In the account, it describes that to the west there are traces of a Roman road and that it "commands a rich and extensive view."
 At the time it had a population of 93.

+On 15 October 1940, a Messerschmitt Bf 109, piloted by Fedwebel Horst Hellriegel, was returning from a raid on the Mainland when it crash-landed up Bowcombe Down.